 Answers to frequently asked questions about rhinoplasty or nose job in Sydney and Melbourne.

-Aside for aesthetic reasons, a nose job is also performed to correct a birth deformity or structural problems that causes congestion and breathing problems.
+Aside from aesthetic reasons, a nose job is also performed to correct a birth deformity or structural problems that cause congestion and breathing problems.

 How is rhinoplasty performed?

-There are two approaches that can be used in performing a rhinoplasty.
+There are two approaches that can be used in performing rhinoplasty.
 These are the closed rhinoplasty and the open rhinoplasty.
 The closed rhinoplasty involves working the shape of the nose via internal incisions through the nostrils.
-A great advantage of this approach is that it leaves no external scarring, shorter operative time and less swelling to the tip of the nose.
+The great advantage of this approach is that it leaves no external scarring, shorter operative time and less swelling in the tip of the nose.

 The approach that will be used during your nose job will depend on your expectations and the natural structure of your nose.